hackclub/hackclub/workshops/expense-tracker/README.md

     choice = input("To input another purchase, press Y, To view all Expenses, Press V, To check total Expenditure, press T, else press E to exit: ").upper()
 ```

-Here again, we use `upper` to get the input in uppercase.
+Here again, we use the `upper` method for returning uppercased string from the given string.
 Now, if the user chooses exit (that is, press E) our program will most probably crash as we haven't made a condition for that.
 Thus, let's make one!

 ```python
     if choice == "E":